 When ever we ‘spring forward’, the key mechanism that is affected is our circadian rhythm (sleep/wake cycle) which is regulated by natural hormone, melatonin.
 It is essential that our bodies produce adequate levels of melatonin in order to regulate the circadian rhythm.
 The slightest change can throw the system off, creating the same effect as if the body is jet-lagged.
 When daylight saving is implemented, the sun effectively sets later and therefore the body’s natural melatonin production cycle is delayed.
 Other hormones such as cortisol (the adrenal/stress hormone) are also affected and the combined effect can result in health problems.

-Get a jumpstart on giving your body time to adjust by going to bed 15 minutes earlier over the course of three or four nights.
+Get a jumpstart on giving your body time to adjust by going to bed 15 minutes earlier over the course of three or four nights before the clocks change.